percolate/foam/README.md

 ## Notes:

 - It takes time for some services to process incoming data.
 There may be a delay of few hours before anything shows up.
 Be patient.
 - Like other crash reporting tools, crashes are sent when the user reopens the app after a crash.
 Keeping an app open to send data during a crash would lead to other problems, such as ARNs.
 - Does you application currently extend MultiDexApplication?
 No problem, just use our `FoamMultiDexApplication` version instead.
 - Can't extend `FoamApplication` or `FoamMultiDexApplication` for some reason?
 That's fine too.
 Make your application class implement our `FoamApp` interface, and add `` to onCreate()
+- If your application may be sending lots of data, you may want to set `wifiOnly = true` on the `@FoamApiKeys` annotation.

 **Why no Crashlytics?**